aczietlow/go-practice/warm-up/3 - JSONFieldCounter/TIL.md

 I know that the Marshall function `func Marshal(v interface{}) ([]byte, error)` accepts any type so long as it has the implements the Marshaler Interface and by extension the MarshalJSON() method, but why is []byte advantageous in this example?

+ ##### Follow up research

+> Why did the examples want to encode things into a slice of bytes?

+Marshaling converts the JSON into a single string, and removes all extraneous white spaces. []byte is a reasonable way to represent this.
+It's more or less what a string is anyway, a slice of bytes. `JSON.MarshalIndent` produces a human readable json string.

 ```go
 // Marshaler is the interface implemented by types that
 // can marshal themselves into valid JSON.